Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 Verify that the Amplitude tag is firing correctly by checking the Debug mode in GTM and [debugging Analytics](../../debugger).

-To learn more about each template and access the corresponding tutorial video, click on the template name in the chart located at the top of the article.
+To learn more about each template and see a tutorial video, click the template name in the table at the beginning of this page.